HelloZeroNet/Documentation/docs/faq.md

 #### Is it possible to install ZeroNet to remote machine?
-Yes, you have to start ZeroNet using `zeronet.py --ui_restrict 127.0.0.1 123.123.123.123 --ui_ip "*"`
+Yes, you have to enable the UiPassword plugin by renaming the __plugins/disabled-UiPassword__ directory to __plugins/UiPassword__, then start ZeroNet on the remote machine using <br>`zeronet.py --ui_ip "*" --ui_password anypassword` command.
-This will bind the ZeroNet ui webserver to all interfaces, but to keep it secure accepts connections only from ip 127.0.0.1 and 123.123.123.123.
+This will bind the ZeroNet ui webserver to all interfaces, but to keep it secure you can only access it by entering the given password

-> __Info:__ Password based authentication is planned later
+> __Tip:__ You can also restrict the interface based on ip address by using `--ui_restrict ip1 ip2` startup parameter.

 ---